PandasThumb/pandasthumb.github.io/_posts/2019/2019-04-29-Holloway-dismisses-again.md

 The only somewhat decent “rebuttals” are by Devine, and they are not so much rebuttals as they are identifying what I mentioned above, that Dembski’s mathematical work is already preempted in much of standard information theory and statistical literature.
 </blockquote>

+<em>(I will try to pa-troll this thread and delete any off-topic arguments, both the comments by off-topic trolls and by troll-chasers)</em>